dward2/BME547/Lectures/debugging.md

 (<https://docs.python.org/3/library/idle.html>) that provides a basic GUI for code editing and debugging.

-There are also two Python standard packages that can be used for debugging called `pdb` and `pudb`.  `pudb` works on macOS/Linux only.
-Specific debugging code is added to your code to allow for breaking the code and displaying variable content.  `pdb` is a command-line tool whereas `pudb` will open up a terminal interface for debugging.
+In the Python standard library, there is a module called `pdb` that can be used for debugging, primarily from the command line (see below).
+There is also a terminal-based debugger called `pudb` which can be installed in your environment and provide an easier-to-use graphical interface directly in the terminal window.  `pudb` works on macOS/Linux only.
+Both of these debuggers work by the developer adding breakpoints directly in the code.

 ## pdb
 * Python has a built in debugging package called `pdb`.